Your role and responsibilities

 Beginning July 1, 2023, employers also collect WA Cares premiums from employees the same as for Paid Leave—ESD updated the Paid Leave reporting system so employers can report for both programs at the same time.

 • Some employees may be exempt from contributing WA Cares premiums.
-It is the employee’s responsibility to formally notify their employer of their exemption.
+It is the employee’s responsibility to formally notify you of their exemption.

 • All employers must collect WA Cares premiums or pay employee premiums on their behalf.